Colossal Connection: History

-André the Giant and Haku were both members of Bobby Heenan's stable of wrestlers known as the Heenan Family, and had teamed occasionally at house shows during the summer and fall of 1989, but were formally joined as a team in the latter half of 1989 to form the Colossal Connection.
+André the Giant and Haku were both members of Bobby Heenan's stable of wrestlers known as the Heenan Family, and had teamed occasionally at house shows during the spring and summer of 1989, but were formally joined as a team in October 1989 to form the Colossal Connection.
 This was partly done because of André's ailing health, hoping to prolong his career, but also to provide The Heenan Family with a replacement tag team to fill the void of Tully Blanchard and Arn Anderson (The Brain Busters) who were leaving the WWF to return to the NWA.
 The Colossal Connection appeared at The 1989 Survivor Series as part of the four-man team known as ”The Heenan Family" (along with Arn Anderson and Bobby Heenan).
 The team faced the ”Warriors” a team composed of the Ultimate Warrior, Jim Neidhart and The Rockers.
 André was quickly counted out in the opening moments of the match while Haku lasted a bit longer, but ultimately lost.
 Heenan was forced to wrestle at the Survivor Series as Blanchard was released by the WWF on the day of the event after testing positive for cocaine.
 Heenan was the last surviving member of the team, but was easily defeated by the Warrior.

 After Survivor Series, the Colossal Connection challenged the two time WWF Tag Team Champions Demolition, winning the titles on December 13, 1989 (shown on TV December 30), launching them into a feud with Demolition.
 Demolition regained the titles at WrestleMania VI.
 At WrestleMania, Haku and Heenan both turned on André.
 During most of their matches, Haku did almost all of the wrestling, with André coming into the ring only for the finish.
 During the match at Wrestlemania, Haku wrestled Demolition by himself, never tagging in the Giant due to André's ongoing health problems that ultimately caused his death less than three years later.
 Even so, André did engage in action during that bout - both in having interfered in the match without being tagged, and after the bout whilst confronting Heenan and Haku.